A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 - Calcium is a mineral essential for bone formation and is involved in muscle contraction.
 Widely found in dairy products, it is nevertheless supplemented widely due to the body's high calcium demands.
 In particular, older females may be deficient in this mineral, which is widely supplemented to ameliorate osteoporosis symptoms.

 - Carnitine is used to decrease fat and increase muscle mass

-acid release than whey protein making it a popular choice of protein to be
+acid release than whey protein, making it a popular choice of protein to be

-drunk at nighttime.
-It is also frequently found in protein blended products
+drunk at night time.
+It is also frequently found in blended protein products

 - Clenbuterol affects the central nervous system, growth, muscle, and body fat.